singram/cucumber_characteristics/README.md

 Feature analysis including
 + Feature location
 + Time taken to run feature
-+ Result of feature test (pass, fail etc)
++ Result of feature test (pass, fail, etc.)
 + Number of steps run
-+ Breakdown of feature by individual example run if a secario outline
++ Breakdown of feature by individual example run if a scenario outline

 Other features.
 + Reporting of ambiguous step calls